"What Do You Do?": An Explainer

 Few organizations formally hire for cross-scale systems change strategy or independent network weaving.
 Institutional structures are rarely designed for boundary-spanning roles.

-For this reason, I am experimenting with a dual approach for financial sustainability.
+For this reason, I am experimenting with a dual approach to financial sustainability.

 Freelance collaboration: Organizations or individuals engage my strategic and weaving capacities for specific initiatives.
 Terms remain flexible, acknowledging uneven resource distribution across the field.